Teaching Practice: Idiot Girls and School Ghost 2: Plot

-Kang Eun-kyung (Han Sun-hwa), who has come for her teaching practicum, encounters members of the Black Sky black magic club, who are ranked first in the national mock exams.
-She discovers that there is a ghost behind the girls.
-To retrieve the souls that the ghost has taken, she opens the door to the world of darkness.
+Kang Eun-kyung (Han Sun-hwa), who has come for her teaching practicum, encounters members of the Kuroi Sora club, also called the Black Sky black magic Club, who are ranked first in the national mock exams.
+She discovers that a Japanese samurai ghost named Idainashi (Yoo Seon-ho) has lived for over 400 years and is behind the girls.
+The ghost feeds on students' souls to maintain its youth in exchange for granting them the ability to excel in exams.
+To retrieve the souls the ghost has taken, Eun-kyung opens the door to the world of darkness.
+She must survive a ghostly version of the mock exam, which takes the form of a deadly game, in order to rescue the students who have traded their souls for higher grades.